Content Marketing vs. Inbound Marketing: How They Work Together

 Inbound > outbound

-You might think that an active hunting strategy would be better – and it’s true that outbound marketing such as Google Ads, emails and television spots still have a place.
+You might think that an active hunting strategy would be better—and it’s true that outbound marketing, such as Google Ads, emails, and television spots, still has a place.
 But the truth is, not many people enjoy being sold to.

 (Ad-blockers are a thing for a reason.)